claire-hsiung/Covid-19-Data-Visualization/README.md

 ![mapped by low income](https://user-images.githubusercontent.com/81878690/175114885-30b5a5fc-83bb-46cd-890a-3aac5e788c31.png)

+## Special Notes
+* As of June 14, 2022 - Ontario has begun weekly reporting as opposed to daily reporting
+* Ontario has also reduced testing, impacting the numbers shown on this project

 ### Data Source
 The data used has been obtaine from the City of Toronto's Open Data resource